Free-agent LB Matthews spurns Broncos, open to offers

 Per Williams: "We recently had communication with the Broncos, as we have with other teams during this offseason.
 We were under the impression that communication would remain private, but since it did not, let me be clear: We were unable to come to an agreement with Denver, but Clay remains open to playing in the NFL in 2020, provided it's the right opportunity for him and his family."

-The Broncos are scrambling to replace star linebacker Von Miller, who suffered a potentially season-ending ankle injury near the end of Tuesday's practice.
+The Broncos are scrambling to replace star linebacker Von Miller, who will have surgery to repair an ankle tendon and likely will miss the season, NFL Network's Ian Rapoport said.

-Miller, 31, is expected to meet with noted foot and ankle specialist Dr. Robert Anderson in Green Bay, Wis., on Thursday for a second opinion.
-Miller is in the fifth year of a six-year, $114 million deal he signed in July 2016.

-Matthews, a six-time Pro Bowl selection, was cut by the Rams in March with one season remaining on a two-year, $9.25 million deal.
+Matthews, a six-time Pro Bowl selection, was cut by the Los Angeles Rams in March with one season remaining on a two-year, $9.25 million deal.

 Matthews, 34, had 37 tackles and eight sacks last season and has 519 stops (130 for losses), 91.5 sacks, 17 forced fumbles, six interceptions and five fumble recoveries in 156 career games (150 starts) over 11 seasons with the Green Bay Packers (2009-18) and the Rams.